ayl-duke-dev-28/incident-response/README.md

 - No human approval workflow for shell remediation.
 - No provider-specific alert normalization beyond the shared alert schema.
 - The console is local-first and has no authentication, RBAC, or approval gates.
-It is read-only today, but it exposes full incident detail to anyone who can reach the port.
+It exposes full incident detail to anyone who can reach the port.
+Its only write action creates mock-only demo incidents; resolve and remediation controls remain outside the console.
 Bind it to localhost.
 - The console does not auto-refresh.
 Reload to see triage progress.